Hezbollah's acting leader vows to fight on after Nasrallah's death

 Also Monday, Hamas announced that its top commander in Lebanon, Fatah Sharif, was killed with his family in an airstrike on the Al-Buss refugee camp in the southern port city of Tyre.
 The Israeli military confirmed that it had targeted him.

+The U.N. agency for Palestinian refugees said Sharif was an employee, and was put on administrative leave without pay in March as it investigated allegations about his political activities.
+Israel has accused the agency, known as UNRWA, of links to Palestinian militant groups, while the agency says it is committed to neutrality and works to prevent any such infiltration.

 Hezbollah began firing rockets, drones and missiles into northern Israel after Hamas' Oct.
-7 attack from Gaza into Israel sparked the war there.
+7 attack from Gaza into Israel sparked the war in the Palestinian territory.
 Hezbollah and Hamas are allies and both supported by Iran, and Hezbollah said it would continue the attacks in solidarity with the Palestinians until there was a cease-fire in Gaza.

 Tens of thousands of Israelis have also been displaced.
 Israel has vowed to keep fighting until the attacks stop and its citizens can return to their homes.